 What Makes Performance Support Awesome?

-If we can deliver effective training with only performance support, we’re all for that.
+We’re all for delivering effective training with only performance support.
 Even if that’s not possible, performance support is a great tool to use in addition to training.
 It helps employees perform what they learned in training once they’re back on the job.

 That’s pretty awesome in itself, but performance support goes beyond that.
-It’s a great tool to use to create spaced learning.
-So, employees may take a training session where they forget most of the content.
-Enter performance support where they can reference that material and refresh their memory.
+It’s a great tool for creating spaced learning.
+For example, employees may take a training session and forget most of the content.
+Enter performance support, where they can reference that material and refresh their memory.

-Over time, performance support helps cement the knowledge of training and eventually will make its way into long-term memory.
-If employees use a job aid enough, that information will get memorized, which makes the performance support not just a great aid on the job but also a great form of training over time.
+Over time, performance support helps cement the knowledge of training and eventually makes its way into long-term memory.
+If employees use a job aid enough, that information will get memorized, which makes performance support not just a great aid on the job but also a great form of training over time.

 We love the simplicity of job aids.
 It’s the single best way to help employees perform better in their jobs.